akarshb02/js-concepts/README.md

 ```
 ## Box-Sizing:Content-Box,and Border-Box
 ```
--> Content-Box :- the content value will include width+(left and right) + height (top and bottom)+border and padding(not includes margin) only for content inside box
+-> Content-Box :- the content value will include width+(left and right) + height (top and bottom)+ border and padding(not includes margin) only for content inside box

--> Border-Box :- the content vlaue will include width - (left and right padding,boder)+ heigh - (top and bottom padding)
+-> Border-Box :- the content vlaue will include width - (left and right padding,boder)+ heigh -
+   (top and bottom padding)
 ```
 ## media queries - standard numbers ?
 ```